-Please note that IT Services recommends you backup all your work on a number of devices.
-We recommend saving important files in your email account (as an attachment in an email to yourself, for example) or in Google Documents, as this rules out the need for a removable disc.
-You will then have your important files online in your myCIT email account, making them accessible anywhere and at any time.
+Please note that IT Services recommends you back up all your work and DO NOT STORE ANY FILES LOCALLY ON A DEVICE.
+We recommend saving important files in your email account (as an attachment in an email to yourself, for example) or in Google Drive.

 Who do I contact for support?

 If you have a problem with your password or accessing your account, please contact IT Services.

 For students, we also have a walk-in service desk located within Open Access in the IT Berkeley Centre.

 Academic opening hours: